Lady in the Lake trial: Other evidence

 The rock supposedly found in the lake, said to be taken from the Parks' garden wall, has been challenged as evidence in multiple places.
 Both articles say that the police diver had no memory of recovering it, and he claimed that if he had found it, he would have placed it back.
 Professor Kenneth Pye, a defence witness, said that there was no evidence that the rock had ever been on the lake bed at all.
 The article in the Sunday Herald also claims that the policeman said to be responsible for finding the rock fainted when it was produced in court, offering no explanation, but still denying that he ever found it.

 Two more issues are addressed in the Sunday Herald article.
 The first is of the knots used to tie up Carol's body – the knots on Carol's body were mostly granny knots, of which there was no evidence that Gordon ever used – indeed during the trial he was specifically asked this, and he responded, "I do not use granny knots".
 The granny knot is always a mistake, used by someone who should have used a reef knot; those learning knot-tying frequently make this mistake.
 Gordon Park, an experienced knot-tyer, would likely never use a granny knot, and their frequent appearance on the body of Carol is strong evidence that it was not Gordon who tied them.

 The article also claims that the evidence of knots was irrelevant anyway, as climbers and yachtsmen were so common in the area.
 The other piece of evidence related to another rock taken from the lakebed, which had supposedly come from the Parks' roof.
-However, the prosecution eventually admitted that Westmoreland green slate had been worked in the area for hundreds of years, and could have come from anywhere.
+However, the prosecution eventually admitted that Westmorland green slate had been worked in the area for hundreds of years, and could have come from anywhere.
 The Herald also mentions the fact that the police files from the original missing persons inquiry into Carol Park had gone missing themselves, but does not draw any conclusions from this.

 Both articles address the issue of who the killer could alternatively have been, and both of them mention Carol's other lovers, and John Rapson, responsible for murdering Carol's sister.
 Both of the articles mention that he was in the Barrow area around the time of the murder, but both of them are careful to point out that they are not accusing him of being the murderer.

 The Appeal Court itself noted that it was erroneous to conclude that the ice axe was the murder weapon (even though when dismissing the earlier appeal it had, itself, stated this).
 Indeed, the axe was introduced as evidence by the defence to highlight the variation in its appearance with the description given by Wainwright.
 Similarly, a wooden axe was also discussed as a potential weapon, but again no direct inference was made.
 The Appeal Court concluded that the jury would not have felt that the ice axe was hugely relevant to the case.